joelparkerhenderson/wordbooks/pages/sales-funnel/index.md

 # Sales funnel

 A sales funnel, also known as a purchase funnel, is a visual representation of the customer journey from the initial contact with a business or product to the final purchase.
-The goal is to guide potential customers to a sale.
+The purpose is to understand and optimize the customer journey

 The typical sales funnel consists of four stages: